 This never seemed to ever happen.
 We built it and they never came.
 We built a better mousetrap for anyone who needed group financial management and we never had the anticipated ‘server floods’ and crashes due to too many visitors.
 Our website remained a lonely boat on the sea of the internet.
 We would occasionally get a customer to sign up but when we followed up, we would always find a way of attributing the sign-up to either an email or a business card that had been handed down in some pretentious dinner or meetup.

 There had to be a better way.

-Problem was, we did not have money to invest in a major marketing campaign with touched-up models and photo-shopped-faces selling our ‘brand’ to the masses.
+The problem was, we did not have money to invest in a major marketing campaign with touched-up models and photo-shopped faces selling our ‘brand’ to the masses.
 We were unknowns.